henniseppis/Cyber-Security-project/README.md

 #### Most important file in this project

-You can find the backend code and the flaws inside backend/server.js
+You can find the backend code, the flaws and fixed flaws inside backend/server.js

 ## Essay